we use ggplot2 for graphical representations

 )

-This gives us the following map.
+This yields the following map.

 ggplot(eurodist_coord, aes(longitude, latitude, label = name)) +